 I made this low carb tortillas recipe with and without the spices to see if you could taste any of the coconut flavour and thankfully there wasn’t.
 The spices help give a little Mexican twist and also help with the bland flavour of the psyllium.

-Just like my almond flour tortillas, which are also made out of psyllium, these coconut flour tortillas are extremely soft, flexible and stretchy.
+Just like my almond flour tortillas, keto naan and my low carb pizza crust which are both made out of psyllium, these coconut flour tortillas are extremely soft, flexible and stretchy.
 You can make any dish you want with them.
 Think low carb tacos, enchiladas, keto fish tacos, Mexican lasagnas, wraps or burritos!
 The possibilities are endless.

 How to Make Coconut Flour Tortillas